Gauge and diffeomorphism invariance from quantum information principles: Introduction

 Recent developments support this viewpoint.
 By imposing maximal entanglement (MaxEnt) generation, quantum electrodynamics (QED) at tree-level can be recovered \cite{CerveraLierta2017maximal}, and the weak mixing angle obtained aligns closely with experimental values \cite{CerveraLierta2017maximal, Morales2024tripartite}.
 Similarly, enforcing MaxEnt in gluon scattering at tree-level reproduces quantum chromodynamics (QCD) and filters almost all unphysical interactions \cite{nunez2025universality}.
-These phenomenological works are becoming relevant as experimental progress has also made it possible to detect entanglement at the LHC \cite{ATLASCollaboration2024observation, CMSCollaboration2024observation, CMSCollaboration2024measurements} and to observe Bell inequality violations in particle processes \cite{Fabbrichesi2024charmonium, Fabbrichesi2024bell, Gabrielli2024entanglement}.
-On the other limit, the degree of entanglement suppression itself appears to encode information about the nature of the interactions \cite{Beane2019entanglement, Low2021symmetry, Liu2023minimal}.
+These phenomenological works are becoming relevant as experimental progress has also made it possible to detect entanglement and non-stabilizerness at the LHC \cite{ATLASCollaboration2024observation, CMSCollaboration2024observation, CMSCollaboration2024measurements,yazgan2025measurements} or to observe Bell inequality violations in particle processes \cite{Fabbrichesi2024charmonium, Fabbrichesi2024bell, Gabrielli2024entanglement}.
+On the other limit, the degree of entanglement suppression itself appears to encode information about the nature of the interactions and their symmetries \cite{Beane2019entanglement, Low2021symmetry, Liu2023minimal}, the last is also being studied when imposing MaxEnt \cite{carena2025entanglement}, and it seems it can even predict the angles of the Pontecorvo-Maki-Nakagawa-Sakata matrix \cite{PhysRevD.111.056021}.
+The interplay between crossing symmetry and entanglement is also studied in 2 particle scattering processes in Ref.~\cite{mcginnis2025crossing}.